Kankoda/LicenseKit/README.md

 ## License

-KeyboardKit Pro is closed source.
+LicenseKit is closed source.
 See the [LICENSE][License] file for more info.